-How to Successfully Create Easy Peel Hard Boiled Eggs
+How to Cook Perfect Hard Boiled Eggs

-2. Don't plunge the raw eggs into boiling water.
+- Don't plunge the raw eggs into boiling water.

 1. Don't Boil Eggs Straight from the Fridge

-If you add either boiling water or iced water to the eggs, their shells will crack and the contents will seep into the boiling water.
-You will end up with a fairy veil of white threads over your half-empty boiled eggs.
+For eggs to cook properly and evenly, the temperature of both eggs and water should be similar.
+Don't pre-boil the water before adding it to the egg saucepan.
+Don't use iced water.
+Place the (ambient temperature) eggs in a saucepan and cover them with water from the cold faucet which should be cool but not freezing.
+If you add either boiling water or iced water to the eggs, the shells will crack and the contents will seep into the boiling water.
+You will end up with a veil of white threads over half-empty boiled eggs.

 Prep time 1 min